Making a will. What are you waiting for? | Curtis Parkinson

 Who will carry out my wishes?

-You will need to appoint executors to your will.
-They will make sure the terms of your will are carried out after your death.
+You must appoint executors to your Will.
+They will ensure your Will’s terms are carried out after your death.
 It is usual to appoint between one and four executors; they can be members of your family, a solicitor, other professional adviser, friends or any combination.
 The executor may also benefit from the will.

 I am too young to make a will!

-Tragically people die at all ages.
-Make a will while you are able do so.
+Tragically, people die at all ages.
+Make a will while you can do so.

-Yes.
-There’s an overview of current Inheritance Tax rules available on the government website.
-However, we can explain how inheritance tax is charged and discuss ways of reducing the tax bill – no-one wants to leave their saving to the tax man!
+An overview of current Inheritance Tax rules is available on the government website.
+However, we can explain how inheritance tax is charged and discuss ways of reducing the tax bill – no one wants to leave their saving to the tax man!

-You can.
-However, your will is an important legal document.
-Commonly used words and expressions can have different meaning in law, so it’s important to make sure it’s drafted properly so your wishes are carried out.
-Also, make sure your will is properly signed and witnessed – otherwise it may not be valid.
+You can prepare your Will yourself.
+However, your Will is an essential legal document.
+Commonly used words and expressions can have different meanings in law, so it’s vital to ensure they are appropriately drafted to carry out your wishes.
+Also, ensure your Will is properly signed and witnessed – otherwise, it may not be valid.

 If you die without making a valid will, you die intestate.
-The management of your estate is then placed in the hands of administrators who are appointed by the court and who are likely to be close members of your family.
-The administrators distribute your estate according to rules of intestacy.
+The management of your estate is then placed in the hands of administrators appointed by the court.
+They are likely to be close members of your family.
+The administrators distribute your estate according to the rules of intestacy.

 Further Assistance